Europe’s startups get bootcamp booster

 | AMSTERDAM

-AMSTERDAM In the two years that Rockstart Accelerator - a private bootcamp for tech firms - has been going, it says the 20 startups it has backed have raised 15 million euros (12.01 million pounds) and created nearly 150 permanent jobs.
+AMSTERDAM In the two years that Rockstart Accelerator - a private bootcamp for tech firms - has been going, it says the 20 startups it has backed have raised 15 million euros ($19 million) and created nearly 150 permanent jobs.

 “It’s cool to be in a startup there,” said Cralan Deutsch, a 44-year-old founder whose Rockstart-backed company has been ticking over for a decade but joined the incubator for a revamp and access to new contacts.
 “It used to be, I go to a party and I tell the girls I’m in a startup and they walk away – that’s changing now.”